8 great drinks to match with mince pies

 * Mulled wine - Never mind the match it’s just what you offer the carol singers on Christmas Eve isn’t it?
 To tell the truth - whisper it - mulled cider is just as good.
 Find my favourite recipes here

 * Sweet sherry - again a traditional pairing and I think a good one.
-Sweet sherry - especially those labelled oloroso dulce is such an underrated drink.
 One of my favourites is Matusalem but own label cream sherries are perfectly good.